spaceman-dev/GFG-Must-Do-Coding-Questions/Trees/README.md

     2    3
     Output: 3

+## 14. Count Leaves in a Binary Tree:
+    Given a Binary Tree of size N , You have to count leaves in it.
+For example, there are two leaves in following tree 1
+        /      \
+       10      39
+    /
+    5
+    Example 1:
+    Input: Given Tree is
+               4
+             /   \
+            8     10
+           /     /   \
+          7     5     1
+         /
+        3
+    Output: 3
+    Explanation: Three leaves are 3 , 5 and 1.

 ## 15. Check for Balanced Tree:
     Given a binary tree, find if it is height balanced or not.
     A tree is height balanced if difference between heights of left and right subtrees is not more than one for all nodes of tree.